jpangelle/twitter-notifier/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Latest Tweet

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  This web app is to be used by any person's interested in Twitter users and want the convienience of fetching their latest tweet via text.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This is a simple yet effective app win which people can bypass going to Twitter's website and fumbling around in order to see a user's latest tweet.

 ## Problem ##
   > Describe the problem your product solves.
+  This app helps avoid meandering through Twitter's rich environment when someone just wants to see a user's latest tweet.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This web app provides a seamless and straight forward solution.
+Enter in a Twitter handle.
+Enter in a phone number, most likely your own and recieve that Twitter user's latest tweet, instantly.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "You walk into the break room at work and hear a few coworkers talking about Trump's latest tweet.
+You don't feel like going to Twitter.com, searching for Trump, and dodging ads and distractions.
+You go to the one stop shop, and in seconds, you can join in the conversation of the latest tweet."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  It is as easy as knowing your target's Twitter handle and the target phone number.
+Dynamic searching of Twitter handles will be coming soon in version 2.0 so you do not have to memorize Twitter handles.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "I always found myself wondering what my family member, my friend, or my local leaders were tweeting, but I don't know how to use Twitter.
+Now with this site, I can stay in the know and get involved.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Always remember, when you want to join in the conversation, Latest Tweet is there to help you.